How Kathmandu Nepal Celebrates the Indra Jatra Festival

 Who started the Indra Jatra Festival?

-• Indra Jatra was founded in the 10th century by King Gunakamadeva to commemorate the establishment of Kathmandu.
+• King Gunakamadeva established Indra Jatra in the 10th century to mark the establishment of Kathmandu.
 Kumari Jatra first appeared in the mid-18th century.

 Table of Contents